GSA/grace-paas-network/README.md

 - **subnet.tf** contains the subnets for the VPCs
 - **variables.tf** contains all configurable variables
 - **outputs.tf** contains all Terraform output variables
+- **elb.tf** contains the resource required to deploy ELB types, ALB and NLB.

 [top](#top)